ortexx/ip-cidr/readme.md

 # API
 ### .formatIP(address, [options])
-returns the "ip-address" module object in the necessary format
+returns "ip-address" module object in the necessary format
 options are the same in all of the library functions and might include asBigInteger, asAddressObject or asString (by default)

 ### .start([options])